-- 1 Why was the Oosterscheldekering constructed? - 2 Locate the province of Zeeland in an atlas and des its location.
+- 1 Why was the Oosterscheldekering constructed? - 2 Locate the province of Zeeland in an atlas and describe its location.

-- 3 Use the eight key principles of ICZM (see Source 1 page XX) to comment on the flood protection provi by Oosterscheldekering.
-For example, how does the barrier take local conditions into account? - 4 Examine Sources 2 and 3. - a What factors do you think may be responsible f the large sandbanks forming in the Oosterschel b Identify the different land uses on the island of Schouwen-Duiveland. cribe c Describe the relief of the island using the contour lines on the map. d Describe the southern shore of the island.
-00 Evaluate and create on ded nis 5 Draw a sketch map of the vertical aerial photograph in Source 2.
-On your map label the key natural and human features of the landscape. or de?
-6 The Oosterscheldekering is only one part of a much larger flood protection scheme.
+- 3 Use the eight key principles of ICZM (see Source 1 on page XX) to comment on the flood protection provided by Oosterscheldekering.
+For example, how does this barrier take local conditions into account? - 4 Examine Sources 2 and 3. - a What factors do you think may be responsible for the large sandbanks forming in the Oosterschelde?

+- b Identify the different land uses on the island of Schouwen-Duiveland. - c Describe the relief of the island using the contour lines on the map. - d Describe the southern shore of the island.

+- 5 Draw a sketch map of the vertical aerial photograph in Source 2.
+On your map label the key natural and human features of the landscape. - 6 The Oosterscheldekering is only one part of a much larger flood protection scheme.
 Use Google Earth to examine the region and find other examples of flood protection.